 What is a Business Process?

-A business process is an organized series of tasks, events and decisions that consumes a product or service (the input) from a supplier, adds value to that product or service through some transformation (the process), and then delivers a product or service of more value (the output) to a customer.
-All commerce is transacted through a series of business processes that connect to form business systems, such as finance, operations, sales, and human resources.
+Business processes are an organized series of tasks, events, and decisions that consumes a product or service (the input) from a supplier, adds value to that product or service through some transformation (the process), and then delivers a product or service of more value (the output) to a customer.
+All commerce is transacted through a series of business processes that connect to form business systems or value streams, such as finance, operations, sales, and human resources.

-This brings us to the first thing that you need to know about business process.
+This brings us to the first principle to know about a business process.
 Every process is perfectly designed to get the results it gets.
 It does not matter whether a process was specifically designed to serve a valuable purpose or it grew out of people doing work to get something out the door.
 Every process contains the essential components discussed below and delivers the results – good, bad, and ugly – that it is designed to deliver given its operating characteristics.

-Which brings us to the second thing: If you are unhappy with your current performance, it is your responsibility to define, study and improve the business process or series of processes that delivers that condition.
+This brings us to the second principle: If you are unhappy with your current performance, it is your responsibility to define, study and improve the business process or series of processes that deliver that performance.
 Anything different will likely produce shortfall and frustration.
 There is an explainable reason that results are disappointing and the solution can ALWAYS be found somewhere in business processes.

 What are the Essential Components of Business Processes?

-So this brings us to the third thing: All business processes contains the following essential components, whether well designed or homegrown.
+So this brings us to the third principle: All business processes contain the following essential components, whether well designed or homegrown.